ScottLogic/blog/_posts/2023-12-18-software-development-ai-wins-the-race.md

 Regarding where and how this productivity gain is realised, common themes emerged around removing the need to create boilerplate, or repetitive code, they also reduce the reliance on other sources of material including Google, StackOverflow and Library / Framework documentation.

-> Using GitHub Copilot quickly became mentally seamless: it brought me much closer to coding at the speed of thought, especially when carrying out common, simple or repetitive coding tasks. - Joe Carstairs
+> ”Using GitHub Copilot quickly became mentally seamless: it brought me much closer to coding at the speed of thought, especially when carrying out common, simple or repetitive coding tasks.” - Joe Carstairs

-> It gets the boilerplate code written quickly and you don't have to think about it.
-I was also impressed that it started to infer some requirements. - Oliver Foreman
+> ”It gets the boilerplate code written quickly and you don't have to think about it.
+I was also impressed that it started to infer some requirements.” - Oliver Foreman

 ### GenAI tools help in unfamiliar environments